quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## Version Negotiation and Greasing {#version}

-Version negotiation is not protected, given the used protection mechanism can change with the version.
-However, the choices provided in the list of version in the Version Negotiation packet will be validated as soon as the cryptographic context has been established.
+Version negotiation packets are not intrinsically protected, but QUIC versions can use later encrypted messages to verify that they were authentic.
 Therefore any manipulation of this list will be detected and will cause the endpoints to terminate the connection.

 Also note that the list of versions in the Version Negotiation packet may contain reserved versions.
 This mechanism is used to avoid ossification in the